 Find a support team

 Our friends can be the best tool we have when we’re figuring out how to move on.
 Whenever we are experiencing any difficulty or transition in life, it’s helpful to put together a support team, a group of people we know we can turn to when we feel our worst.
 This list can be long or short.
 It can include family, friends, counselors, or co-workers.
 The only critieria is that we choose people who help us feel positive and more like ourselves.
 Seeking the company of someone who tends to ruminate or commiserate with us isn’t the most effective way to help ourselves move on.
-Our support team should include people with whom we can be open, honest, and comfortable to feel emotional in front of, but who also make sure to help us steer our thoughts away from our inner critic.
+Our support team should include people with whom we can be open, honest, and emotive, but who also make sure to help us steer our thoughts away from our inner critic.

-When we’re stuck in the pain and confusion of a break up, we often forget to take care of ourselves.
+When we’re stuck in the pain and confusion of a breakup, we often forget to take care of ourselves.
 Losing sleep or sleeping too much, eating too much or too little, drinking alcohol, or engaging in less activity can exacerbate negative emotions.
 No matter how low we feel, we should treat ourselves (and our bodies) like a friend and remember to take care of them.
 We must remember the basics: exercise, sleep, and eat.
 Even light exercise or just getting outside can boost our mood by releasing endorphins.
 Lack of rest can make us feel more stressed, anxious, and disoriented.
 Too much sleep can leave us groggy or lethargic.
 To be of sound mind, we should strive for a balance and give ourselves the time we need to rest.

 The same goes for how we eat.
 Whether we indulge in a box of cupcakes or start skipping meals, we are doing our minds and bodies a disservice if we aren’t treating ourselves kindly.
 We should try eating wholesome foods that nourish our body and that we enjoy.
 And while it can be tempting to drink alcohol or seek the escape of a high, the lows we experience either during or following the use of a substance can be exaggerated and set us back emotionally.